junaama/hackillinois/README.md

 ## About

 This project was made for the HackIllinois hackathon.
-This is a responsive web application that let's you view predicted stock analysis based on social media sentiment analysis (Twitter, Reddit).
+This is a responsive web application that let's you view predicted stock movements based on social media sentiment analysis (Twitter, Reddit).
+The purpose of this project is to provide investors/finance nerds an insight into what the public thinks...about publicly traded companies.
+The backend algorithm can also provide information about how potential IPOs can do, what people think about industries or trends as a whole.

 ## Files